Uganda drops Chinese firm from railway deal, eyes Turkish rival

 In Tanzania, Yapi Merkezi is helping to build a 1,219-kilometer standard gauge railway line that the country is developing as part of efforts to boost trade with Uganda and other neighbouring countries.

-(Reporting by Elias Biryabarema; Additional reporting by Martin Quin Pollard in Beijing; Editing by Aaron Ross and Conor Humphries)
+(Reporting by Elias Biryabarema; Additional reporting by Martin Quin Pollard in Beijing and Ceyda Caglayan in Istanbul; Editing by Aaron Ross and Conor Humphries)

 ((Email:elias.biryabarema@thomsonreuters.com; Tel. +254 20 499 1232; Reuters Messaging: elias.biryabarema.thomsonreuters.com@reuters.net))